NPTP/UnityInputSystemWrapper/README.md

 - [✔] Update Input System package version to fix some binding bugs and "any button pressed" exception bug with keyboard input

 #### Nice-to-haves:
-- [ ] OfflineInputData excluded and cancel controls are selectable from non-duplicate-entry, foolproof dropdown of all possible paths instead of string fields
+- [ ] OfflineInputData "excluded" and "cancel" controls are selectable from non-duplicate-entry, foolproof dropdown of all possible paths instead of string fields
-- [ ] Support multiple bindings per action.
+- [ ] Support multiple player re-binds per action.
 Let developer choose how many bindings an action is allowed to have per control scheme (runtime settings?).

 ##### Multiplayer:
 - [ ] Input Action Reference -> BindingInfo can be player-dependent (the component for UI elements that uses this path can also reference a specific player), since players may each have unique bindings saved.
 By extension: Input.TryGetActionBindingInfo must support MP.